<style>

 After this instruction `%rip` contains the address of `foo` (**0x000000000000067a**) and the old value in `%rip` was pushed onto the stack

-The next instruction we execute will be at the address of `foo` in the text segment.
+The next instruction we execute will be at the address of `foo` in the code segment:

 ``` asm